frain-dev/convoy-website/content/blog/deploying-convoy-to-fly.md

 ## Deploy Convoy

 Deploy a version of Convoy.
-In this guide we deployed version `0.9.2` with the image `docker.cloudsmith.io/convoy/convoy/frain-dev/convoy:v0.9.2`.
-To start change into a new directory, or delete the `fly.toml` in your current directory (you can also leave .... fly will ask you if ...).
+In this guide, we deploy version `23.05.1` with the image `docker.cloudsmith.io/convoy/convoy/frain-dev/convoy:v23.05.1`.
+To start, change into a new directory, or delete the `fly.toml` in your current directory.
 As with when you deployed Typesense, launch an app for Convoy and respond with **No** when asked if you would like to set up a Postgresql database, a Redis database, or if you would like to deploy now.
 Do that with the following command:

 ```
-fly launch --image docker.cloudsmith.io/convoy/convoy/frain-dev/convoy:v0.9.2
+$ fly launch --image docker.cloudsmith.io/convoy/convoy/frain-dev/convoy:v23.05.1
 ```

 Now that you have an app launched for Convoy, attach the Postgres database that you created before to this app with:

 ```
-flyctl postgres attach --app convoy convoy-pg-data
+$ flyctl postgres attach --app convoy convoy-pg-data
 ```

 Change `convoy` to the name you have given your convoy app, and `convoy-pg-data` to the name of your Postgres app.